Quispiguanca: The Royal Estate

-The estate of Huanya Capac extended for 15 km up and down the Sacred Valley.
+The estate of Huayna Capac extended for 15 km up and down the Sacred Valley.
 Four ethnic groups, the Pacos, Chichos, Cachis, and Chaocas, lived on the lands that became the royal estate, and continued to be employed as yanakunas on the estate after it was founded.
-Huanya Capac also brought in 2,000 outsiders, under the mitma system, to resettle and work on the estate.
+Huayna Capac also brought in 2,000 outsiders, under the mitma system, to resettle and work on the estate.
 According to Spanish sources, he also assembled a workforce of 150,000 men to undertake the monumental tasks of re-routing the Urubamba River to the south side of the valley, draining swamps, building agricultural terraces (andenes), irrigation canals, roads and bridges, ponds and parks, and constructing his palace at Quispiguanca, plus other secondary palaces.

-When finished the estate consisted mostly of extensive fields of maize, potatoes, and chile peppers, as well as crops imported from other parts of the empire such as coca, peanuts, cotton. and sweet potatoes.
+When finished, the estate consisted mostly of extensive fields of maize, potatoes, and chile peppers, as well as crops imported from other parts of the empire such as coca, peanuts, cotton, and sweet potatoes.
 Forests were planted or managed as hunting preserves for the emperor and sources of firewood and construction material.
 Not all the land within the estate belonged to the emperor.
 He granted some land to his mother, other relatives, his wives, religious organizations, and a group of aclla, the sequestered women of the Incas who were often compared by the Spanish to Catholic nuns.

 Ruins of Quispiguanca

-The site of Huanya Capac's palace of Quispiguanca consisted in the early 21st century of a modern cemetery and fields of carrots and cilantro.
-The archaeological remains consist of a terrace, a well—preserved wall and gatehouses on the east side of the site and several structures in poor condition in the northern third of the site.
+The site of Huayna Capac's palace of Quispiguanca consisted in the early 21st century of a modern cemetery and fields of carrots and cilantro.
+The archaeological remains consist of a terrace, a well—preserved wall, gatehouses on the east side of the site, and several structures in poor condition in the northern third of the site.
 Most of the construction is of fitted stonework, although some adobe and plaster were also used.

 The original palace compound was rectangular and measured within its walls 189 m north-south and 125 m east-west.
 A terrace about 4 m in height leveled the area within the walls.
 The northernmost part of the compound consists of agricultural terraces and the stone foundation of a great hall, measuring 14 m by 44 m.
 A similar great hall existed nearby, along with associated smaller buildings.
 The central part of the compound is a large open plaza, comprising the majority of the area of the site, with a large white rock near its center.
-The rock probably had religious significance, and a small Catholic chapel at the exact center of the plaza may overlay an Inca religious structure.
+The rock possibly had religious significance, and a small Catholic chapel at the exact center of the plaza may overlay an Inca religious structure.